Cocaine Bear

-Cocaine Bear (released as Crazy Bear in some countries) is a 2023 American comedy horror film directed by Elizabeth Banks and written by Jimmy Warden.
+Cocaine Bear (released as Crazy Bear in some countries) is a 2023 American black comedy horror film directed by Elizabeth Banks and written by Jimmy Warden.
 It is loosely inspired by the true story of the "Cocaine Bear", an American black bear that ingested several kilograms of a bag containing about 75 lb of lost cocaine.
-The film stars Keri Russell, O'Shea Jackson Jr., Christian Convery, Alden Ehrenreich, Brooklynn Prince, Isiah Whitlock Jr., Margo Martindale, Jesse Tyler Ferguson, and Ray Liotta, the latter of whom died in May 2022, and to whom the film is dedicated.
+The film stars Keri Russell, O'Shea Jackson Jr., Christian Convery, Alden Ehrenreich, Brooklynn Prince, Isiah Whitlock Jr., Margo Martindale, Jesse Tyler Ferguson, and Ray Liotta—to whom the film is dedicated, following his death in May 2022.

 Cocaine Bear was released in the United States on February 24, 2023, by Universal Pictures.
-The film opened to generally positive reviews from critics and grossed more than $90 million against a production budget of $3035 million.
+The film received mixed reviews from critics and grossed more than $90 million against a production budget of $3035 million.

 Plot

 In 1985, drug smuggler Andrew C. Thornton II drops a shipment of cocaine from his plane.
-He attempts to parachute out with a drug-filled duffel bag, but knocks himself unconscious on the doorframe and falls to his death.
-His body lands in Knoxville, Tennessee, where he is identified by Bob, a local detective.
+He attempts to parachute out with the last drug-filled duffel bag, but knocks himself unconscious on the doorframe and falls to his death.
+In the Chattahoochee–Oconee National Forest, a large female American black bear eats some of the cocaine.
+Becoming highly aggressive, it attacks hikers Elsa and Olaf, killing the former.

+Andrew's body lands in Knoxville, Tennessee, where he is identified by Bob, a local detective.
 He concludes that the cocaine is likely from St. Louis drug kingpin Syd White, and the remainder is missing.

-Meanwhile, in the Chattahoochee–Oconee National Forest, an American black bear eats some of the cocaine.
-Becoming highly aggressive, it attacks hikers Elsa and Olaf, killing the former.
+Meanwhile, Syd orders his widowed son Eddie and fixer Daveed to help him retrieve the cocaine.

 In northeast Georgia, middle schooler Dee Dee lives with her mother, nurse Sari.
-Dee Dee skips school with her best friend Henry in order to paint a picture of the falls in the forest.
-On the trail to the falls, they find a lost brick of cocaine and ingest some before being attacked by the bear.
+Dee Dee skips school with her best friend Henry in order to paint a picture of a waterfall in the forest.
+On the trail to the falls, they find a lost brick of cocaine and ingest some, before being attacked by the bear.

-Sari searches for the children with Liz, a park ranger, and Peter, a wildlife activist.
-In the forest, they find Henry clinging to a tree.
-The bear attacks, sending Peter stumbling through a pile of cocaine and slashing Liz in the process.
-The bear gets attracted to a cocaine-coated Peter and kills him.
-Sari and Henry flee deeper into the forest, and Liz calls for help.

-In St. Louis, Syd, his widowed son Eddie and fixer Daveed arrive in Georgia to recover the cocaine, as does Bob.
+Eddie and Daveed arrive in Georgia to recover the cocaine, as does Bob.
 At the forest station, Daveed gets into a fight with local delinquents Ponytail, Vest and Stache.
-After the three are beaten up, Stache takes Daveed and Eddie to recover some of the cocaine he stashed in a gazebo.
+He subdues the trio, and Stache takes Daveed and Eddie to recover some of the cocaine he stashed in a gazebo.